Dyalog/Selenium/README.md

 It has been tested with Firefox and Google Chrome; drivers should also be available for Internet Explorer and other browsers.

+##Required DLLs
 For Firefox support, you need to download the C# language bindings from the Selenium site.
 In particular, you need to put the files WebDriver.dll and WebDriver.Support.dll in a known location.

 For Google Chrome, you need to [download the file chromedriver.exe](https://sites.google.com/a/chromium.org/chromedriver/downloads).

+NB!
+After downloading the files, you may need to "Unblock" them before Windows will allow you to use them.

+##Documentation
+Is coming...
+Until then, see the files in the Samples folder.